The particle approximation of quasi-stationary distributions: concentration bounds in the uniform case: Introduction

 Let $(X_t)_{t \geqslant 0}$ denotes a time-homogenous Markov process in some state space $E$, and $V: E \to \R $ a bounded measurable 'potential' function.
 Define the Feynman-Kac semi-group by

 and denote the associated normalized Feynman-Kac semi-group by

-In the special case where $V\geqslant 0$, $\eta_t$ can be interpreted for each $t\geqslant 0$ as the distribution of the process $X_t$ with initial distribution $\eta_0$ conditioned by the survival event $\tau > t$, where $\tau$ is a random (stopping) time defining a killing event with killing rate per unit time given by $V(X_t)$.
+Since $V$ is bounded, up to adding a constant, one can assume $V\geqslant 0$ and $\eta_t$ can then be interpreted for each $t\geqslant 0$ as the distribution of the process $X_t$ with initial distribution $\eta_0$ conditioned by the survival event $\tau > t$, where $\tau$ is a random (stopping) time defining a killing event with killing rate per unit time given by $V(X_t)$.

 We are interested in mean-field particle approximations of the flow $t \mapsto \eta_t$ (and in particular of its large time limit), introduced in this context in~\cite{BurHolMar00}.
-Those mean-field particle systems are sometimes called Fleming-Viot particle systems, or Feynman-Kac particle systems; and the importance of treating them as mean-field, as is done here, is largely due to work of P.~Del~Moral (see e.g. \cite{DelMic00} or \cite{del2004feynman} for the discrete time case).
-For references studying the large time behavior of this type of particle systems in continuous time, see \textit{e.g.} \cite{Rousset06,angeli2021limit,cloez2022uniform,journel2022convergence}.
+Those mean-field particle systems are sometimes called Fleming-Viot particle systems, or Feynman-Kac particle systems; and the importance of treating them as mean-field, as is done here, is largely due to work of P.~Del~Moral (see e.g. \cite{DelMic00} or \cite{del2004feynman,del2011concentration,del2012concentration} for the discrete time case).

 Feynman-Kac particle systems associated with the pair $(X,V)$ are Markov processes of the form